skylar-koningin/cider_install_scripts/README.md

 - eopkg-based distros (Tested on Solus)

 # WIP Operating Systems

 - Alpine

-# How to install and use
+# How to Install and Use

 ## 0. Download the binaries from taproom.cider.sh

-- the only reason we have this step is because it was requested by Elijah (the creator) because they are iffy on sharing the binares for Windows and MacOS (please DO NOT send them hate)
+This step is required only for Windows and macOS users.
+Linux users using apt, dnf, zypper, or pacman can skip this step, but it's recommended for consistency.

 - https://taproom.cider.sh

-- **NOTE** this step can be skipped on Linux distros that use apt, dnf, zypper, or pacman because it adds the repositories to download Cider from, its just generally reccomended that you still do this step to ensure nothing goes wrong
+*Requested by Elijah (creator of Cider).
+Please do not host or distribute Cider binaries.*

 ## 1. Install Git

-- Windows: `winget.exe install git`
+- Windows: `winget install git`
 - MacOS: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" && brew install git`
 - apt: `sudo apt install git`
 - dnf: `sudo dnf install git`